thomasp85/tidygraph/README.md

 2.  **do:** The rationale is really just like the above - `do` can potentially modify the data in ways that does not make sense in a graph context.
 The solution is again to extract the data prior to the `do` call.

-The current status is that everything else, except for the joins and set methods are supported.

 ### 2. Provide Constructors for all general relational data structures

 The goal is that any data structure seems relational should be able to be fed into `as_tbl_graph` - this entails conversion functions into `igraph,` which is the underlying data structure that powers `tidygraph`.
 Currently the following is supported: